Green's function in general relativity: Summary

 \section{Summary}

 The author proposed a non-perturbative canonical quantisation of general relativity in the Heisenberg picture in the previous work\cite{doi:10.1140/epjp/s13360-021-01463-3}.
 For concrete quantum mechanical calculations of gravitational phenomena, we need a perturbative expansion of physical processes, such as scattering processes concerning gravitons.
-This report provides wave functions and Green's functions (propagators) of gravitational fields of the vierbein and the spin-connection fields.
+This report provided wave functions and Green's functions (propagators) of gravitational fields of the vierbein and the spin-connection fields.
 They are essential ingredients of perturbed calculations using the diagrammatic method.
-The existence of Green’s function for the Laplace--Beltrami operator in curved space and with an indefinite metric is ensured owing to the Hodge harmonic analysis extended to the $\theta$-metric space.
-The analyticity of Green's function is naturally fixed by the $\theta$-metric consistent with keeping a causality as expected from physics.
+The existence of Green’s function for the Laplace--Beltrami operator in curved space and with an indefinite metric is ensured owing to the Hodge harmonic analysis extended to the amphometric space.
+The analyticity of Green's function is naturally fixed by the amphometric, which is consistent with keeping a causality as expected from physics.

 The standard method of a perturbative quantum field theory in a flat Minkowski space utilizes the momentum space for calculations; the momentum space consists of vectors Fourier transferred from the configurations space.
 An integration kernel of the Fourier transformation is a solution of the wave equation; thus, the Fourier transformation corresponds to an expansion of solutions of the exact (interacting) non-linear equation of motion by the fundamental solutions of free (non-interacting) fields.
 In curved space-time, the physical interpretation of the momentum space is not straightforward, especially for gravitational fields of the vierbein and spin-connection forms.
 We note that the general relativity standard linearization method with the weak-field approximation differs from that in the quantum Yang-Mills theory.